BOTOX® Cosmetic Sarasota, FL

 But BOTOX® became a worldwide phenomenon in 2002 when the FDA approved it for treating wrinkles on the upper third of the face: crow’s feet, the 11s between the brows, and forehead lines.
 Since then, BOTOX® injections have been the world’s most popular cosmetic procedure every year.
 BOTOX® has been approved for cosmetic use in 78 countries.
 Dr. Trent has over 15 years of experience with this neuromodulator and you’ll be happy with your results.

-What Problems Can Botox Fix?
+What Concerns Can Botox Fix?

 - “Worry Lines” on forehead